rajputji/monaco-editor-go/README.md

 0. Clone the repository in your project's root folder or `src` folder.

-1. Copy all the dependencies from `package.json` to your project's `package.json`
+1. Copy all the dependencies from `package.json` to your project's `package.json` (except which are already there)

 2. create a file `config-overrides.js` in your project's root folder with following code :